DESTINATIONS · CALABRIA

 What does the name Isodia mean in the cathedral's name?

 The name Isodia is a Latinised form of the Greek word Eisodia, which refers to the feast of the Presentation of the Blessed Virgin Mary at the Temple.
-It is a clear trace of the region's Byzantine past and evidence of the strong roots of Greek tradition in the local Church.
+It is a clear trace of the region's Byzantine past and strong roots of Greek tradition in the local ecclesiastical history.

 What are the opening hours of the cathedral in Bova?